-By law, a credit union must have a written conflict of interest policy governing transactions involving insiders, insiders' immediate family members, or certain other individuals with a common interest to the insiders and family members.
+By law, credit unions must have a written conflict of interest policy governing transactions involving insiders, insiders' immediate family members, and certain other individuals having a common interest with the insiders and family members.

-The bill potentially narrows the applicability of these policies by limiting who is considered an "immediate family member."
-Currently, this individual is anyone related by blood, adoption, or marriage to someone who is in the credit union's field of membership or an appointed director.
-The bill ties the term only to the family relationship and specifies how far removed the relationship applies.
-Under the bill, only the following have the designation: a spouse; parent, child, sibling (including step or in-law relations); or grandparent, grandchild, or his or her spouse.
+The act modifies the applicability of these policies by designating who is considered an "immediate family member."
+Previously, this individual was anyone related by blood, adoption, or marriage to someone in the credit union's field of membership or to an appointed director.
+The act ties the term only to the family relationship and specifies how far removed the relationship applies.
+Under the act, only the following have the designation: a spouse; parent, child, sibling (including step or in-law relations); and grandparent, grandchild, and his or her spouse.

-An "insider," under current law and the bill, is a credit union's director or appointed director, loan officer, or member of a board-appointed committee or senior management.
+An "insider," under prior law and the act, is a credit union's director or appointed director, loan officer, or member of a board-appointed committee or senior management.